The perfect bruschetta to enjoy the first sun-kissed tomatoes of summer.

 - 2 garlic cloves minced

-- 1 small bunch fresh basil leaves only, chopped
+- 1 thick slices small bunch fresh basil leaves only, chopped

 - 1 tbsp sherry vinegar or white balsamic vinegar